Checkpoint Docs

 </script>

-Replace YOUR_PROJECT_ID with your actual project ID from your AgentShield dashboard.
+Replace YOUR_PROJECT_ID with your actual Project ID from the Checkpoint dashboard.

 What the pixel does automatically: